Corporate Governance Report

 xiv.
-The Board should ensure a person or department (according to the business’s size and complexity, the nature of its operations and the risks it faces) responsible for the Company’s internal audit.
+The Board should ensure there is a person or department (according to the business’s size and complexity, the nature of its operations and the risks it faces) responsible for the Company’s internal audit.
 This audit, conducted for evaluating and auditing the Company’s internal controls, corporate governance processes, and risk management, should be independent, objective, and have clearly defined reporting lines.

 xv.
-The Board’s Audit Committee will be made up of qualified and highly-experienced members and should exercise its functions transparently and independently.
+The Board’s Audit Committee will comprise qualified and highly-experienced members and should exercise its functions transparently and independently.

 xvi.
 The Board should establish appropriate procedures to ensure the external auditors’ independent and effective performance.